Our Unique, Team PC Model

 Where disputes are not resolved using these strategies, to the satisfaction of both parents, the PC will convene a hearing.
 The structured planning document and information in the file sharing centre, along with any further information that the parents wish to provide, will form the basis of the PC’s decision, which will be binding on the parents.

-The PC may seek out further evidence from important third parties such as teachers, medical professionals, caregivers, and from the Hear the Child Report, if they feel it is necessary to make a decision in the best interests of the children.
+The PC may seek out further evidence from important third parties such as teachers, medical professionals, caregivers, and from any report on the child’s views and preferences, if they feel it is necessary to make a decision in the best interests of the children.
 Where this is done the parents will be given disclosure of the information being relied on by the PC and an opportunity to respond to it.

 The parents and the PC will work together in this fashion for the term of the PC Agreement, usually two years.
 Parents may renew the PC Agreement for further terms if they both agree.